Chanakya-Sai/Project----2/README.md

 [Numpy](https://github.com/numpy/numpy) -- A fundamental package needed for scientific computing with Python.

-## License
-This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/rpathak38/Simple_Lane_Detection/blob/master/LICENSE) file for details.

 ## Acknowledgements
 [Programming Knowledge Team](https://www.youtube.com/user/ProgrammingKnowledge) -- I learned about Python and OpenCV through the tutorials provided in this youtube channel.